LunaSare/spring2023-data-science/index.md

 ---
 layout: default
 ---
+This course provides a thorough introduction to the study of broad-scale patterns (in time, space, and/or taxonomy) of biodiversity and the mechanisms that underlie them.
+This course also aims to provide integrated training for analyses on large environmental and ecological datasets to build a skillset of analytical techniques such as data wrangling, visualisation, and interpretation.

-This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-It is designed to be used as a flipped university course and also to be useful for self-guided students.
-Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+The course website was adapted from Data Carpentry for Biologists website (http://www.datacarpentry.org/semester-biology/).
+As for their course material, instructors are welcome to modify and use this material for your own courses.
+I encourage collaborative development and contributions by other instructors, with the hopes that this will lead to better training and resources for everyone.

 For Students
 : <a href="{{ site.baseurl}}/syllabus">